 By Jessica DiNapoli

-Thiel did not immediately return a request for comment.
-A spokeswoman for Denton declined to comment further.
+Gawker did not immediately return a request for comment.
+A spokeswoman for Bustle confirmed that a company controlled by Goldberg won the auction, but declined to comment on his plans for Gawker.

 The sources asked not to be identified ahead of an official announcement.